Charlie Hebdo to be honored in New York under increased security

 PEN organizers said security would be "increased" at Tuesday's event.

-A spokeswoman for the New York Police Department said there had been no immediate threats.

-A lone protester held a sign saying "Je ne suis pas Charlie," or "I am not Charlie," and said she thought it was insulting to caricature the Prophet like Charlie Hebdo did.
+The French cartoonist Luz, who drew the "Tout Est Pardonne (All Is Forgiven)" cover featuring the prophet after the attacks, said last week he had tired of drawing Mohammad and would stop.

+The award will be presented by French-Congolese writer Alain Mabanckou, author of "Memoirs of a Porcupine."

-"It is the role of the satirists in any free society to challenge the powerful and the sacred, pushing boundaries in ways that make expression freer and more robust for us all," said PEN Executive Director Suzanne Nossel.
+"It is the role of the satirists in any free society to challenge the powerful and the sacred, pushing boundaries in ways that make expression freer and more robust for us all," said PEN executive director Suzanne Nossel in announcing the award.
 "Charlie Hebdo deserves to be recognized for its dauntlessness in the face of one of the most noxious assaults on expression in recent memory."

-(Reporting by Ellen Wulfhorst; Editing by Scott Malone, Lisa Lambert and Eric Beech)
+(Editing by Scott Malone and Lisa Lambert)